Season 1, Episode 32

 Lorne Brown:

 Yeah.
 Allowing it to happen.
-And that can take a skill or a practice in order to allow to surrender, to not try to control the outcome.
+And that can take a skill or a practice in order to allow yourself to surrender, to not try to control the outcome.
 And that is really, really hard on this journey.
 But there are tools.
 I mean, in my practice that’s a big part of, I call my notice, accept, choose again.
 Under the accepting is developing practices to surrender into the moment.
 That doesn’t mean you prefer this moment, it doesn’t mean you resign to it, but it does allow you to remove the resistance by not trying to control it.
-We’re going to have to have a part two, Jeremy, and I knew this.
+We’re going to have to have part two, Jeremy, and I knew this.
 I never knew where our talk was going, but I knew after having broken bread with you at the conference that we were together and hearing you speak that one is, I wanted you on the podcast, thank you, and I want you back.

 And two is, I want us to put together a course for our colleagues, the acupuncturists on your style of treating reproductive health with your style and how you treat it, because it was brilliant what I saw, and I want to share that with my audience as well with my colleagues.
 I’ll leave our listeners with this idea that I heard from you again.
 When you did the microcurrent and you just allowed it, you gave it the body some ingredients, and then it happened.
 That’s the beauty of this medicine.
-And what I’m hearing from you and my style of practices nourishing the soil, meaning just going to make sure the soil has its moisture, so it’s the right moisture, there’s the nutrients in the soil.
+And what I’m hearing from you and my style of practices is nourishing the soil, meaning just going to make sure the soil has its moisture, so it’s the right moisture, there’s the nutrients in the soil.
 I’m pulling out weeds and contamination, and then I just expect the roots to take what it needs and it will thrive.
 And that’s what you did.
 You sound like you gave the soil some of the things you thought could help with this woman with the real thin lining, but it wasn’t to the detail of this is going to make the lining grow, but you knew I’m going to give the body this, the soil this, and then it was able to take that and rearrange or organize.
 Did I hear that correctly, because that’s how I interpreted that.

 Jeremy Pulsifer:

 Yeah.
-I mean, as you’re speaking, I’m hearing it in a whole new way that allowing the introduction of a material, of a vibratory pattern of a substrate to come in and allow things to organize themselves in the best of all possible ways.
+I mean, as you’re speaking, I’m hearing it in a whole new way that allows the introduction of a material, of a vibratory pattern of a substrate to come in and allow things to organize themselves in the best of all possible ways.
 And I hope I stated that succinctly.

 Lorne Brown:

 I like that.
 Jeremy, as we wrap here, I want to know how people can connect with you.
 I don’t know if you have Facebook, IG or a website.
 Is there a way they can connect to you?
 You mentioned Jill Blakeway, Jillian Blakeway.
 I know her as Jill Blakeway, the author.
 She has a book called Making Babies.
 We can put that in the show notes.
 And then Energy Medicine may be, do you think that’s a good book for the listeners?
-Because she talks about many healers that are working on more on a quantum level of healing versus what we understand is the Newtonian style.
-Is there any books you’d recommend for our listeners and how can they find you so I can put that in our show notes?
+Because she talks about many healers that are working on a quantum level of healing versus what we understand is the Newtonian style.
+Are there any books you’d recommend for our listeners and how can they find you so I can put that in our show notes?

 Jeremy Pulsifer:

 Well, I think that the easiest way for anyone to find me is through the Yinova Center in New York City, simply because I’m working there quite actively.
-And my name, which will be written in the liner notes here, Jeremy Pulsifer, right, will pretty much find the only Jeremy Pulsifer on Facebook.
-Jeremy.pulsifer@gmail.com is perfectly viable.
+And my name, which will be written in the liner notes here, Jeremy Pulsifer, right, will pretty much find the only Jeremy Pulsifer on Facebook. [email protected] is perfectly viable.
 But because of my work in New York City, searching my name through Yinova will pretty much land you in direct connectivity.

 Lorne Brown: